notepad-plus-plus/npp-usermanual/content/docs/searching.md

 *  You have to check the box "regular expression" in search &amp; replace dialog

-*  When copying the strings out of here, pay close attention not to have additional spaces in front of them!
-Then the RegExp will not work!
+*  When copying the strings out of here, pay close attention not to have additional spaces before or after them!
+Otherwise, the tested regex will not match anything!

 #### Example 0
 How to replace/delete full lines according to a regex pattern?